uPortal-Attic/uportal-app-framework/docs/Google-analytics.md

 ```

 ## Site search
 GA has a great feature called site search.
-It collects information about what people are searching for on your site.
+It collects information about what people are searching for within a site.
 To configure it in uportal-app-framework is a couple steps.

 1) Follow steps in [the GA docs](https://support.google.com/analytics/answer/1012264?hl=en) titled "Set up Site Search".
 The Query Parameter field is q by default.
 To overwrite that see step 4.

-2) When setting up your route for your search result page pass the search term in as a path variable
+2) When setting up the route for the search result page pass the search term in as a path variable
 e.g.:

 <!-- eslint-disable no-undef, semi -->